cja5553/Mental_Health_SG_forums/readme.md

     - `r/SingaporeR`

 - Dates from June 2005 to December 2022
-- N=393,170 original posts --> n=2958 posts identified to be relevant to mental health
+- N=393,170 original posts
+- n=2958 posts identified to be relevant to mental health

+# Methods
+1. **Chain-of-thought** prompting was used to identify Reddit posts related to mental health
+2. **BERTopic with MMR-based fine-tuning** was used to key topics related to mental health.

 # Table of Contents